Chart Color Schemes

 Health performance in Crib Point is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The rate of private health cover is approximately 53% of the total population (~1,772 people), which is higher than the average SA2 area but lower than Greater Melbourne's 57.9%.
-Mental health issues and arthritis are the most prevalent medical conditions in Crib Point, affecting 10.8% and 10.1% of residents respectively.
-However, 62.3% of residents report no medical ailments, compared to 63.9% across Greater Melbourne.
-The area has a lower proportion of seniors aged 65 and over at 20.3%, with 677 people, compared to Greater Melbourne's 29.9%.
-Health outcomes among seniors in Crib Point are broadly similar to those of the general population.
+The area has private health cover at approximately 53% (~1737 people), which is higher than the average SA2 area but lower than Greater Melbourne's 57.8%.
+Mental health issues affect 10.8% of residents, while arthritis impacts 10.1%.
+Notably, 62.3% of residents report no medical ailments, compared to 63.9% in Greater Melbourne.
+The area has a lower proportion of seniors aged 65 and over at 20.2% (660 people), compared to Greater Melbourne's 29.9%.
+Health outcomes among seniors present challenges largely consistent with the general population's health profile.

 Frequently Asked Questions - Health